Pravargav/Amadeus/SAC/sentences/imp.md

 -> I eat with my hands.

--> I cut myself accidentally while cooking.
+-> I cut myself.

--> He completed the project himself without anyone’s help.
+-> He completed the project himself without anyone's help.

 -> They even burst crackers on the road.
 Emphasis on the action (bursting crackers was surprising).

 -> They burst crackers even on the road.
 Emphasis on the place (the road was an unexpected place).

--> Please inform me as soon as possible.
+-> as soon as possible.

 -> wander